microsoft/debug-adapter-protocol/specification.md

 Evaluates the given 'value' expression and assigns it to the 'expression' which must be a modifiable l-value.

 The expressions have access to any variables and arguments that are in scope of the specified frame.
+Clients should only call this request if the capability 'supportsSetExpression' is true.

 ```typescript
 interface SetExpressionRequest extends Request {